gitere001/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this is a readme for variable
+This is a director that holds files and functions related to variables in c